Skip to content

 Friedman is a graduate of Harvard College (’93), where he won the World Universities Debating Championship and served as President of the Harvard Speech and Parliamentary Debate Society, and Harvard Law School (’96), where he was President of the Harvard Law Review.
 He has taught courses at Harvard Law on government, management and leadership issues.

-In his spare time, Friedman is chair of the board of Commonwealth Shakespeare Company, which produces annual free summer Shakespeare productions on Boston Common as well as other high caliber theater programming.
+Friedman is Chair of the Board of Commonwealth Shakespeare Company, which produces annual free summer Shakespeare productions on Boston Common as well as other high caliber theater programming.
 He has worked on numerous political campaigns, including voter protection work on behalf of several presidential campaigns over the past two decades.
-He lives in Boston and is the proud father of two adorable boys, presently aged 14 and 18.
+In 2024, he was appointed by Governor Maura Healey to serve on the Massachusetts Special Commission on Combating Antisemitism.